peteroupc/peteroupc.github.io/graphics.md

 [^75]: Antochi, Iosif, et al., "GraalBench: a 3D graphics benchmark suite for mobile phones", _ACM SIGPLAN Notices_ 39(7), 2004.

 [^76]: The "Game-Ready 3D Models" guide was designed for high-system-resource games from 2024 or so, but appears to have been generated by artificial-intelligence tools, which are not allowed for this project.

+[^77]: The use of 64-bit floating-point numbers (IEEE 754 binary64, or the commonly implemented meaning of the C language's `double` type) is perhaps unusual in graphics programming before 2000.